YearUpYariaz0801/EasyShop/README.md

 # Future Goals In This Project

-In the future I would like to successfully create the shopping cart andits check out capabilities.
+In the future I would like to successfully create the shopping cart and its check out capabilities.
 I will continue to work on mastering the full completeion of this project for a fully functioning store.